The Black Priest of Rastrowel

 “Isn’t Father Stanislaus the priest here?”

 He looked her up and down.
-Makani was almost twice her size and always had a light tan that matched his thick black hair quite nicely.
-While he looked bored most of the time, there was a clever glint one could sometimes observe in his jade-green eyes.
+Makani was almost twice her size and always had a light tan, matching with his thick black hair.
+He had the figure of a picture-book hero - though his shoulders weren’t as ridiculously broad - and while he looked bored most of the time, there was a clever glint in his jade-green eyes.
 “I keep telling you it’s not that simple.
-It takes a lot of training and getting in tune with the element you want to manipulate.
-Tell you what: I’ll show you how meditation works this evening, and if you manage to do it one hour every day starting tomorrow until I am back from my trip, I’ll teach you what I can.
+It takes a lot of training and mental attunement to the element you want to manipulate.
+Tell you what: I’ll show you how meditation works this evening, and if you manage to do it one hour every day starting tomorrow, until I’m back from my trip, I’ll teach you what I can.
 How does that sound?”

 “I’ll have Uncle Nimrod check that you don’t cheat.”